 The Fugro program is similar to the CCE as it involves deploying an array of instruments including multiple ADCPs in the axis of a large submarine canyon.
 They are interested in adding ~12 BEDs.
 We understand that as a condition of participation MBARI would be allowed to participate in the scientific work up of this data and ultimately its publication.
 Given the short time line, if MBARI is to participate in the Fugro project work on the BED redesign would need to start immediately (January 2018) on tasks 1-6 above, before formal agreements with Furgo can be formalized.
 However, we do not envision any significant purchases or fabrication to be conducted for this project before an agreement with Fugro is established which includes the cost recovery.

-The time line to participate in the phase 2 proposal of the BOEM Mississippi River Delta Front program also necessitates the basic work redesign work for BED 2.0 to be completed in the first or second quarter of 2018.
+The time line to participate in the phase 2 proposal of the BOEM Mississippi River Delta Front program also necessitates the basic redesign work for BED 2.0 to be completed in the first or second quarter of 2018.
 Thus, even in the event that MBARI is unable to work out a deal with Fugro, the initial redesign effort will be valuable and timely.
 Again we do not anticipate any significant purchases or fabrication to be conducted until funding for this project is assured.

-There are also three other potential field deployment efforts brewing for possible BED deplyments in 2019 or 2020, (British Columbia, Congo Canyon, and Gaoping Canyon).
+There are also three other potential field deployment efforts brewing for possible BED deployments in 2019 or 2020, (British Columbia, Congo Canyon, and Gaoping Canyon).
 These would also require tasks 7 and 8.